AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 The *VPN* mode uses the [AdGuard VPN protocol](/general/adguard-vpn-protocol), which provides the best combination of speed and security.
 In this mode, AdGuard VPN will not work with [AdGuard Ad Blocker for iOS](https://adguard.com/adguard-ios/overview.html).

-In **Integrated** mode, AdGuard VPN will be able to work at the same time with AdGuard Ad Blocker for iOS by using the IPSec protocol instead.
-This protocol is also secure, but a little slower and easier to detect.
-You don't need to perform any additional actions to set up the integration: just install both apps and switch to this mode.
+In **Integrated mode**, AdGuard VPN will be able to work simultaneously with AdGuard Ad Blocker for iOS using the IPSec protocol.
+This protocol is also secure, but a bit slower and easier to detect.
+You don’t have to do anything to set up the integration: just install both apps and switch to this mode.

 :::note